 A nutraceutical is a food or fortified food product that not only supplements the diet but also helps to treat or prevent disease, thus providing medical benefits.

-The definition of functional food originated in Japan in 1984 to denote a food capable of improving human health.
-We are talking about foods, not supplements or drugs.
+The definition of functional food originated in Japan in 1984.
+It refers to foods capable of improving human health, not supplements or drugs.

 Functional foods not only provide essential nutrients for survival but also serve to improve well-being and quality of life.